M-arcus/cloudron-docs/docs/documentation/apps.md

 The `System` Memory graph shows the overall memory consumption on the entire Cloudron.
 If you see the Free memory < 50MB frequently, you should consider upgrading to a Cloudron with more memory.

-## Installing Docker apps or other non-Cloudron apps
+## Installing Docker images or other non-Cloudron apps

 Cloudron's approach to self-hosting means that it takes complete ownership of the server and only tracks changes that are made via the web interface.
 For this reason, Cloudron does not support